When should a parent pursue Speech Therapy for their child?

 - Is not accepting a variety of food textures

-- Is excessively upset by being dressed, diapered, bathed, or having hair groomed
+- Is excessively upset with the dressing process, receiving a new diaper, bathing or having hair groomed

 - Isn’t able to pick up a Cheerio or other small object with the tip of the thumb and the tip of the index finger